agodwin/ha-exercise-one/README.md

   Using the same console window, or opening a new console, you can run the tests with the following commands:

-     bundle exec rspec data_gov_api_spec.rb --format doc
+     bundle exec rspec spec/submit_order_spec.rb --format doc

 ### Expected Results:
-  Once the test has completed, your console window should show the following
+  Once each test has completed, your console window should show the following
   results:
   TBD